 Getting Started

-Sopa package
+Installing Sopa

 Sopa can be installed on every OS with pip